Cdarren3/hardhat-fund-me-fcc/README.md

 ### Estimate gas cost in USD

-To get a USD estimation of gas cost, you'll need a `COINMARKETCAP_API_KEY` environment variable.
-You can get one for free from [CoinMarketCap](https://pro.coinmarketcap.com/signup).
+To get a USD estimation of gas cost, you could use the free API from [CoinMarketCap](https://pro.coinmarketcap.com/signup), you'll then need the `COINMARKETCAP_API_KEY` environment variable.

 Then, uncomment the line `coinmarketcap: COINMARKETCAP_API_KEY,` in `hardhat.config.js` to get the USD estimation.
 Just note, everytime you run your tests it will use an API call, so it might make sense to have using coinmarketcap disabled until you need it.
 You can disable it by just commenting the line back out.